skip to content

 We encourage every project supervisor to engage a PhD student as a “project partner”: an additional point of contact with whom the summer student can discuss the project and who can also help to integrate the summer student into the appropriate research group / pavilion.

 Mathematics is an extremely collaborative subject and we believe that group projects where 2-3 students work together collaboratively on one problem more accurately reflects the experience they might have during a PhD in mathematics.
 Furthermore, feedback has shown that working together in a group is more enjoyable for summer students.
-Following three successful group projects in summer 2024, we are once again committed to offering four specific group projects that students can apply to participate in.
-Funding has already been set aside for these projects so a bursary application will not be necessary for the students selected.
-If you are interested in more information about SRIM supported group projects, please contact Dhruv Ranganathan (SRIM Director).
+Following the success in 2024 and 2025 of the Group Projects Pilot, for summer 2026 we are delighted to invite group project proposals from interested Faculty.
+Up to six will be selected (three from DAMTP and three from DPMMS) for pre-allocated funding: the students selected will not need to make a bursary application.

 After potential supervisors and projects are listed, students interested in doing a summer project will contact supervisors directly to discuss possibilities / apply for advertised projects.

-After the 28 February 2025 has passed and with it the deadline for students to submit the Expression of Interest form, you will be contacted by the Internships Coordinator with a list of students (and internship applicants if applicable) that have nominated you.
-You will be asked to confirm which student (if any) you would like to work with by Friday 14 March 2025.
+After the 27 February 2026 has passed and with it the deadline for students to submit the Expression of Interest form, you will be contacted by the Internships Coordinator with a list of students (and internship applicants if applicable) that have nominated you.
+You will be asked to confirm which student (if any) you would like to work with by Friday 13 March 2026.
+Ideally, you’ll provide a list of students with an order of preference.

-The estimated cost for an 8-week project in summer 2025 is therefore between £3850 and £4300 depending on exact working hours and the specific student (employer National Insurance Contributions will be applied for students aged 21 and over).
+The estimated cost for an 8-week project in summer 2026 is therefore between £3958 and £4536 depending on the exact increase in National Living Wage and the age of the specific student recruited (employer National Insurance Contributions will be applied for students aged 21 and over).

 For more information on how to support a student in a bursary application including what we will consider when making decisions, please see the bursary webpages